NHSDigital/integration-adaptor-111/README.md

 ## Running the Adaptor

 ### Pre requisites for running the Adaptor:
-1. JDK 14
+1. JDK 17
 2. Docker

 ### How to run service:
 * In root directory
-* Run script: `start-local-environment.sh`
+* Run script: `docker/start-local-environment.sh`

 The above script builds necessary docker images and starts the SpringBoot service and ActiveMQ
 * REST service `localhost:10001`